 The Famous Onions of Roscoff

-Onions are such a big deal here that there is a museum dedicated to them and to the "Johnnie's" who sold them from their bikes.
-But, the winter curse struck again, and the museum is closed the entire time we are in France.
+Onions are such a big deal here that there is a museum dedicated to them and to the "Johnnie's" who sold them from their bikes in long beautiful braids.
+But, the winter curse struck again, and the museum is closed the entire time we are in Brittany.
 The building looks interesting and when else will you get to an onion museum?

 A bit more wandering and it was getting late enough that we needed to think about heading back to take care of our chickens.
 We originally thought to stop by the Boulangerie Guillou for a delicious little something for the road but, were still a little full from lunch.
 This just leaves a reason for us to come back and delve more into the surprisingly charming town of Roscoff.